dddappp/A-Solana-Demo/README.md

 You may have noticed the comments in the code above.
 If the "business logic" you need is CRUD, you don't actually need to write it.
 You can specify the tool to automatically generate it.

+> **Tip**
+>
+> About DDDML, here is an introductory article: ["Introducing DDDML: The Key to Low-Code Development for Decentralized Applications"](https://github.com/wubuku/Dapp-LCDP-Demo/blob/main/IntroducingDDDML.md).
+>
+> This article describes some of the DDDML (DSL) specifications that are already supported in the current version of Move.

 ### Run dddappp Project Creation Tool